vendia/blog/posts/2022-03-29-3-body-problem.md

 ---
 title: 'The Three-Body Problem'
-description: 'Forecast:Cloudy with a chance of Blockchain.
+description: 'Forecast: Cloudy with a chance of Blockchain.
 How conventional IT, private ledgers, and public blockchains will work together to usher in the Web 3.0 era'
 date: '2022-03-30'
 thumbnail:
 authors: